Montessori Learning by Class Level

 “Help Me Help Myself”

 Love is in the air!
-For the month of February, the students in our Children's Peace Garden have been learning about love, honesty, and colors.
+For the month of February, the students in the Children's Peace Garden have been learning about love, honesty, and colors.
 Secret Valentine projects for parents are underway.
 A healthy snack prepared by the teachers is available.

 Preschool—Kindergarten (Ages 3-6)